postnubilaphoebus/cell_gui/README.md

 ### 🧽 Eraser (`E`)
 - Erase parts of the currently active cell only.
 - Functions like the brush tool, but in reverse.

+### 📋 Copy & Paste Points (Right-Click)
+- Copy points in one slice and paste them in the next using right-click
+- Right-click once to copy points in the current slice.
+- Right-click again in a neighboring slice to paste — great for quickly labeling similar-looking cells across slices.

 ### 🎯 Find Cell (`C`)
 - Automatically navigates to the **median location** of the current cell.